ncarignan/bend-201d1/README.md

 -----------|--------------|---------------
 Week 1     | Week 1 and 2 | Basic HTML, CSS, & Javascript
 Week 2     | Week 3 and 4 | OOP & working with the DOM
-Week 3     | Week 5 and 6 | Events & working with libraries
+Week 3     | Week 5 and 6 | Events & working with librariesc
 Week 4     | Week 7 and 8 | Project Week

 ## Demos from class